bhanratt/orthologcollector/README.md

 Functionality to run in batch mode on a collection of reference genomes and protein fastas
 Load all reference genomes into ref/
 Load all target proteins into prot/
+*important:* all fastas must be in .fa format
 `bash automate.sh`